devnull-cz/c-prog-lang/modules/why-does-it-work-1.md

 - if something magically stops working that did work before, be ready for breakage like this.
 Even something that has worked for ages does not necessarily means the code must have been correct.

+**Do you want more information on ABI and how it really works behind the scene?** Search for [Crashdump Analysis Frank Hofmann](https://duckduckgo.com/?q=Crashdump+Analysis+Frank+Hofmann) for all the gory details.